DownBeat

 Back in 1967, Frank Zappa created an advertising agency in New York City called "Nifty Tough & Bitchin'" as another creative outlet associated with, but not directly tied to his musical endeavors.
 This ad agency, in a very short amount of time, mounted various professional advertising campaigns for clients such as Hagstrom Guitars, Panther Combo Organs, and even Remington Razor Blades in addition to art direction for the Mother's of Invention album covers.

-Similar to "Long an Slippery" ad is an "One Size Fits All" Hagstrom ad from German Guitar magazine, September 2007.
+Similar to "Long an Slippery" ad is the "One Size Fits All" Hagstrom ad from German Guitar magazine, September 2007.

 Source: slime.oofytv.set